 Schools may wish to discuss with their students that returning to Australia to resume learning may not be possible given current coronavirus (COVID-19) related travel restrictions.
 For more information on current travel restrictions, see: Travel restrictions and exemptions

 Students failing an airport health check

-If a student fails an aiport health check, reassure them that you will try to manage the situation.
+If a student fails an airport health check, reassure them that you will try to manage the situation.
 Try to obtain as much information as possible from the student and ask if you can speak directly to the official who is with the student.
-If the situation cannot be resolved and the student is detained please call your Department International Education Division School Support Officer as soon as possible (during normal business hours) or the Emergency Phone on 0408 515 036 if after hours or at the weekend.
+If the situation cannot be resolved and the student is detained please advise your school leadership and lodge an IRIS report if it constitutes a critical incident

 Additional travel documents or travel items

-In addition to normal travel documents, students must have their school student emergency / safety card with them at all times throughout the journey.
-Students should be contactable via telephone (call and/or other platforms such as WeChat) at all times, particularly on the day of departure.
+In addition to normal travel documents, students must always have their school student emergency / safety card with them throughout the journey.
+Students should always be contactable via telephone (call and/or other platforms such as WeChat) , particularly on the day of departure.
 Schools should explain what to do and who to call in the event of an emergency.